/dev/random: Critique of entropy injection

+Bernstein also argues that entropy injection is pointless once the CSPRNG has been initialized.

+In kernel 5.17 (backported to kernel 5.10.119), Jason A. Donenfeld offered a new design of the Linux entropy pool infrastructure.
+Donenfeld reported that the old pool, consisting of a single 4096-bit LFSR is vulnerable to two attacks: (1) an attacker can undo the effect of a known input; (2) if the whole pool's state is leaked, an attacker can set all bits in the pool to zero.
+His new design, which is faster and safer, uses the blake2s hash function for mixing a 256-bit pool.

 BSD systems

 The FreeBSD operating system provides a /dev/urandom link to /dev/random.
 Both block only until properly seeded.
 FreeBSD's PRNG (Fortuna) reseeds regularly, and does not attempt to estimate entropy.
 On a system with small amount of network and disk activity, reseeding is done after a fraction of a second.

+DragonFly BSD inherited FreeBSD's random device files when it was forked.